Updated Jul 2025

 By keeping their properties free of occupants, owners gain the option of selling their investment at some point in the future and earning a higher price.
 Some simply do not want the issues associated with renting a property.

-Vacant residential land tax applies to homes in inner and middle Melbourne that were vacant for more than six months in the preceding calendar year.
+Vacant residential land tax introduced 1 January 2018, applies to homes in inner and middle Melbourne that were vacant for more than six months in the preceding calendar year.

 The Victorian government explain: to increase the availability of housing, the vacant residential land tax applies to empty homes in many of Melbourne's middle and inner suburbs.
 This tax affects you, if you own a home that is located within 16 specific council areas that has remained unoccupied for more than six months of the calendar year.
 The tax is charged annually, and is calculated at 1% of the property's capital improved value.

 That's the value of the property, including land, buildings and other improvements.
-It's displayed on your council rates notice, if you want a home that was unoccupied for more than six months of the calendar year, you need to notify the State Revenue Office before the 15th of January, via its website, some vacant homes will be eligible for an exemption.
+It's displayed on your council rates notice.
+Some vacant homes will be eligible for an exemption.